|

 Georges bought the property in 1924 and his son Pierre ran the winery for

 many years.
-Today his son Denis takes care of the place and now his
+Today the family of his late son Denis takes care of the place and now his

-Denis Dubourdieu is an enology professor, so he'd better not sully his
+Denis Dubourdieu was an enology professor, so he'd better not sully his

-course, he's very open to experimentation and always seems to have some new
+course, he was very open to experimentation and always seemed to have some new

 project going, be it cultivating "forbidden" grape varieties or